LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-02-system-architecture.md

 ### Kernel

-- consists of a set of functions in `Ntoskrnl.exe` that provides fundamental mechanisms such as:
+- Consists of a set of functions in `Ntoskrnl.exe` that provides fundamental mechanisms such as:
-  - **thread scheduling** and **synchronization services** used by the executive components, as well as low-level hardware architecture–dependent support (such as **interrupt and exception dispatching** that is different on each processor architecture.
+  - **thread scheduling** and **synchronization services** used by the executive components, as well as low-level hardware architecture–dependent support (such as **interrupt and exception dispatching**) that is different on each processor architecture.
-  - written mostly in C + assembly for specialized processor instructions.
+  - Written mostly in C + assembly for specialized processor instructions.
-  - expose many functions documented in the WDK (Ke).
+  - Expose many functions documented in the WDK (Ke).

 ### Kernel Objects